 Manga by Tatsuya Kiuchi.
-English Translation: Male Water
+English Translation: Dive!

 The story centers on a certain school swim team that is on the verge of being disbanded.
 The team only has three members: Shūhei, the team captain who looks after the others; Daiki, who is silent, taciturn, and has a great body; and Harumi, a handsome, effeminate man.
 The three second-year students are looking for more members to last the school year, and the members that end up joining include a complete beginner and someone who can barely swim.

 The cast incudes Ryou Matsuda as Shuhei Sakaki and Shuuto Miyazaki as Daiki Shinoduka.